American Diabetes Association

 The American Diabetes Association (ADA) is a United States–based nonprofit that seeks to educate the public about diabetes and to help those affected by it through funding research to manage, cure and prevent diabetes, including type 1 diabetes, type 2 diabetes, gestational diabetes, and pre-diabetes.
 It is a network of 565,000 volunteers which includes 20,000 healthcare professionals and administration staff members.

 History

 The ADA was formally founded in 1939.
-It was founded by six physicians − including Dr. Herman O. Mosenthal, Dr. Joseph T. Beardwood Jr., Dr. Joseph H. Barach, Dr. Henry J. John, and Dr. E. S. Dillion − at their annual meeting of the American College of Physicians.
+It was founded by six physicians, including Herman O. Mosenthal, Joseph T. Beardwood Jr., Joseph H. Barach, Henry J. John, and E. S. Dillion, at the 1939 annual meeting of the American College of Physicians.

+Activities

+Conference

 Each year the ADA hosts Scientific Sessions, a meeting for diabetes professionals.
-The ADA has nearly 20,000 members.
+Thousands of healthcare providers and researchers attend the meeting.

+At the 2026 conference, Rick Woychik, senior adviser to Jay Bhattacharya at the NIH, supported the Make America Healthy Again (MAHA) agenda and said that NIH staff were fired and research funding for diabetes was cut because "things are changing".
+During his keynote speech, the organization ejected five attendees for distributing copies of an article about funding cuts to diabetes research that had been published in the ADA's flagship medical journal, Diabetes Care, saying that conference attendees were required to "conduct themselves in a professional and respectful manner" and that handing out reprints of the article was "behavior not consistent with this code of conduct", possibly because event organizers interpreted sharing copies to be a form of protesting the funding cuts.
+Among those ejected were endocrinologist Steven E. Kahn, the lead author of the article and the editor-in-chief of the journal.
+It was seen by some to be "politically motivated suppression".